 With a population of about 460, 000 inhabitants, Bratislava act as the administrative, economical and cultural capital of Slovakia.
-The Medieval styled city is a must visit destination thanks to its pleasant streets and a wide range of historic buildings and churches.
+The Medieval styled city is a must-visit destination thanks to its pleasant streets and a wide range of historic buildings and churches.
 Bratislava has a great potential for tourism and there is so much to see and do here during your visit.
 First of all, the St. Martin’s Cathedral is an old, large church in the city.
-The Gothic styled cathedral has its history dated in 1204 even though it has been restored on several occasions in the following years.
-The tower like church is one of the most visited places in Bratislava city.
+The Gothic-styled cathedral has its history dated 1204 even though it has been restored on several occasions in the following years.
+The tower-like church is one of the most visited places in Bratislava city.

 Since the area is more or less like a cemetery, it is extremely quiet but one of the most romantic places during a typical warm night.
 Another Gothic church in the city is the St. Clare’s Church which also serves as a major concert hall.
 There are also other churches in the city all stressing on the worship and cultural attractiveness of Bratislava like the Church of Holy Savior and the Church of Annunciation.

 The Roland Fountain was the first fountain of its kind to be constructed in the city and King Maximilian commissioned it in 1527.
 The Primate’s Palace nowadays serves as the seat for Bratislava mayor.
 The Old Town Hall also has a museum that most visitors are quite fascinated to visit.